 actions list in your domain.

-During training, Rasa Open Source does not call the action server.
+During training, Rasa does not call the action server.
 This means that your assistant's dialogue management model doesn't know which events a custom action will return.

 Because of this, events such as setting a slot or activating/deactivating a form have to be explicitly written out as part of the stories.
-You can read more about the different types of events here.
+For more info, see the documentation on Events.